 In 2012 I had the opportunity to start a new career in Industrial Instrumentation and grabbed it with both hands.
 I soon realized that I had a lack of theoretical knowledge for the industry and that is when I started my search for part time studies and found EIT and applied for the Advanced Diploma of Industrial Automation.

 Outline your study experience at EIT.
-Consider, for instance: the content, your lecturers, learning remotely, your course coordinator, the technology used and your interactions with your fellow students.
+Consider, for instance: the content, your lecturers, learning remotely, your Learning Support Officer, the technology used and your interactions with your fellow students.
 Please include both your study highlights and challenges:

 My first impression of EIT was a good one with extremely helpful staff that assisted me with my initial questions.
 Everything at EIT is well organised and I never felt unsure of what will be happening next.
 The course content is very relevant and applicable to day-to-day work and I could relate and implement my learning on a daily basis.